ballerina-platform/module-ballerinax-twilio/README.md

 ```

 ### Send an SMS
 This section shows how to use the connector to send an SMS.
-You will need a verfied phone number if you are using a trial account to send the message from your twilio phone number. if the SMS is sent successfully it will provides SMSResponse record with details of the SMS otherwise it will provide the error occured.
+You will need a verified phone number if you are using a trial account to send the message from your twilio phone number. if the SMS is sent successfully it will provides SMSResponse record with details of the SMS otherwise it will provide the error occurred.
 Sample is available at: samples/client samples/sendSMS.bal
 ```ballerina
 import ballerina/log;